Quadratrix of Hippias: Angle trisection

-The trisection of an arbitrary angle using only ruler and compasses is impossible.
+The trisection of an arbitrary angle using only compass and straightedge is impossible.
 However, if the quadratrix is allowed as an additional tool, it is possible to divide an arbitrary angle into $n$ equal segments and hence a trisection ($n=3$) becomes possible.
 In practical terms the quadratrix can be drawn with the help of a template or a quadratrix compass (see drawing).